-What is the Relationship Between Graphic Novels and Film?
+What Are Some Relationships Between Graphic Novels and Film?

 There has always been something sensible to me, if sobering, about Clement Greenberg's emphasis on the materiality of the canvas.
 Sensible, because he's right - the canvas is the kind of fundamental framework, the window or door, on which the images cavort, the landscapes settle, the still-lifes move slightly, like a horse flicking a fly off its ear.
 But the canvas - the size of it, the feel of it, and what it allows and doesn't allow as a material heuristic for the painting - is of incalculable significance for what happens when the artist paints and, in a large sense, for what actually gets painted, for the same reason that where we come from, or where we live, or the objects that surround us, in some hard-to-describe way are us.
 They are the background on which we live the foreground of our lives; and it is no coincidence that when the Nazis attempted to strip Jews of their dignity, they dispossessed them of their material objects - their photographs, their jewelry, the things they owned that reminded them of their loved ones, of who they were.
 The human being does not stop at the limit of its skin; and we find ourselves in books, food, a particular table passed down from a grandmother, just as much as we find ourselves in words we speak, or thoughts we think.